-Ori’s story begins on the night of The Great Storm, a giant storm so strong that it rips through the branches of the Spirit Tree and sweeps hundreds and thousands of leaves on which the creatures resemble.
+Ori’s story begins on the night of The Great Storm, a giant storm so strong that it rips through the Spirit Tree branches and sweeps hundreds and thousands of leaves on which the creatures resemble.
 Ori is not born yet.
 A forest creature, Naru, who was observing The Great Storm from afar, looked at the leaf with Ori on it and chased.
 When the leaf landed on the tree, Ori formally transformed into a white creature.
-Naru saw that this small creature needed care and protection and brought Ori back to raise as her child.
+Naru saw that this small creature needed care and protection and brought Ori back to raise her child.

 Sometime later, Ori awakens one early summer making Naru smile.
 Based on the nearby fruit trees, when the trees gradually produce less fruit, both of them have built a bridge over a lake to reach other fruit trees in the forest.
-When they finally reached the other side and enjoyed the fruit after a quiet night, Ori and Naru tried to bring in a lot of fruits to store in the cave.
+When they finally reached the other side and enjoyed the fruit after a quiet night, Ori and Naru tried to bring in many fruits to store in the cave.
 Just before returning to the cave, Ori saw the Spirit Tree from afar suddenly shining in the middle of the night.
 Naru quickly takes Ori into the cave to protect his child.

 Unable to understand what just happened, Ori and Naru continued to hide in the cave and gradually ate up the fruit that had been stored until there was only one left.
 Naru tries to find more food but can’t when the entire forest seems to be dying.
 Loving her child, Naru convinces Ori to eat the leftover fruit.
-Ori realized that both mother and child would soon starve to death if they did not quickly search for more food, so they went out to the verdant forest by now a barren land.
+Ori realized that both mother and child would soon starve to death if they did not quickly search for more food, so they went out to the verdant forest, now barren land.
 Fortunately, Ori discovered a fruit left on the branch.
 On the way to bring back that fruit, Ori recalled the wonderful and happy memories with her mother.
 But upon returning to the cave, despite Ori’s wake-up efforts, Naru did not wake up.
 Ori faced the fact that her mother was gone because of hunger.